-But what can teachers do now to help students to recognise fake news?
+What can teachers do now to help students to recognise fake news?

 While the internet offers huge advantages when it comes to accessing up-to-date information, far too often students take what they read at face value.
 So, first and foremost educators must raise awareness that not everything we see and read online is true.

 44% of tweens and teens believe they can tell the difference between fake news and real stories.
 But more than 30% admitted to sharing a story online, only to find out it was wrong or inaccurate.
 Common Sense Media

 Teachers should look to incorporate the following questions into a whole class lesson:

 - When have you fallen for or shared fake news of some kind?

 - Why does it matter if we can’t tell real news from fake news?

 - Where do you get most of your news?

 - Is it trustworthy (and how do you know)?